octree-gva/decidim-module-geo/website/docs/user-documentation/time-filters.md

 ![Default time filtering](./time-filter/default-time-filter.png)

+## Accountability time filtering
+To keep accountabilities on the map, they react a bit differently than other resources.
+Accountabilities that belongs to a past process/assembly will stay active as long as it has no end_date.
+This means accountabilities that are still in implementation, even they started in the past, can be displayed in Decidim Geo Map.

 ## Proposal time filtering
 Proposals does not have a start or end date, we choose then to classifies the proposal in the